Jessime/Jessime.github.io/_posts/2019-12-09-phd_program.md

 I finished my PhD less than a year ago.

-Now is the perfect time to spend a few days thinking over what I did and learned in the last five years.
-Originally, I wanted to title this post something along the lines of "What getting a PhD is like".
+Now is the perfect time to spend some time thinking over what I did and learned in the last five years.
+I briefly considered entitling this post something along the lines of "What getting a PhD is like".
 That's a preposterous title.
 PhD programs vary wildly by both discipline and school.
 Even within my own cohort, our journeys seemed marked more by their _dis_-similarities.
 Even this version of my own story is  different than what it would have been if I had written these notes in real time.

 Instead, here are some things I remember about graduate school.

 The rest of this post is broken down into events on a per-semester basis (it's a good way to make sure I don't skip over those middle chunks).
 The purpose of each anecdote is reflect some value I extracted out of my time as a PhD student.
 Overall, I had a great time in graduate school, and generally feel like I learned a lot.
 Most students don't say that.
 They'll likely tell you it was [depressing and anxiety inducing](https://www.insidehighered.com/news/2018/03/06/new-study-says-graduate-students-mental-health-crisis).
 Perhaps some of these details will shed light on what made my experience a net positive.

+Finally, five years is a long time to cover in a single post.
+Links are sprinkled throughout the semesters as I ran into sections that deserved their own space.
+A collection of these spinout posts can be found at the bottom of the post.

 ## 1st year, Fall Semester (2014)